PoslinskiNet/ember-testing-guide/README.md

   ....
 ```

-Mirage itself contains another cool features, such as delaying responses, dynamic paths, customized responses, scenarios, factories and many more.
+Mirage itself contains a lot of cool features, such as delaying responses, dynamic paths, customized responses, scenarios, factories, and many more.

 More about mirage: https://www.ember-cli-mirage.com